CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## Alternative processing services
 Below is a list of alternative EO processing services that might be useful, when a lot of data is required and downloading it all to CSC might not be feasible.
-All of them include the main open datasets: Sentinel, Landsat, MODIS etc.

 **[Google Earth Engine](https://earthengine.google.com/)** is a processing platform, which requires registration, but is currently free of charge for research users.
 It can be accessed via browser and has worldwide analysis ready data available (<a href="https://developers.google.com/earth-engine/datasets/catalog/" aria-label="GEE data catalogue">browse the catalogue</a>).
 In general, JavaScript is used on the platform, but also  <a href="https://developers.google.com/earth-engine/guides/python_install" aria-label="Python on GEE">Python</a>  and  <a href="https://github.com/r-spatial/rgee" aria-label="R on GEE">R</a> support exists.
 Check out [GEE's tutorials](https://developers.google.com/earth-engine/tutorials).
 Note that Google Cloud Storage might be needed to export large datasets.